zaladhaval/UpdateCatalogParseLib/README.md

 ## Credits

-Big thanks to ryan-jan (https://github.com/ryan-jan) and his MSCatalog poweshell module.
-At first I was trying to re-write this module as Java class library.)

-## Refrance

 Big thanks to Poushec (https://github.com/Poushec/Poushec.UpdateCatalogParser) and his C# module.
 At first I refered this library for creating Java compatible library.)

 ## How to use it